 Beta-blockers are a type of medication to help slow your heart rate.
 Beta-blockers block the action of adrenergic receptors, which are proteins that bind to hormones like epinephrine, which is released during stress and increases your heart rate.

 There are different types of beta-blockers, and dosages vary.
-Some commonly prescribed beta-blockers include:

 - Atenolol (brand name Tenormin)

 - Labetalol (brand name Trandate)